itdesign/kubernetes-workshop/docs/tutorial/03-bonus/01-extract-state.md

 # Move State to a Database

-When having a detailed look at the history feature of the new frontend we can see that the history changes on each page refresh and does not seem to never contain all the calculations we made previously.
+When having a detailed look at the history feature of the new frontend we can see that the history changes on each page refresh and does not seem to contain all the calculations we made previously.

-The problem is, that currently the backend stores a history of calculations only inside the container.
-This means the history is not shared between the multiple instances of the backend and also will be deleted upon a container restart.
+The problem is that currently the backend stores a history of calculations only inside the ephemeral container.
+This means the history is not shared between the multiple instances of the backend and will also be deleted upon a container restart.

-When you request the history from one of the backends it will only return the history of the calculations which where calculated by this backend (approximately one third of the total history).
+When you request the history from one of the backends it will only return the history of the calculations which were calculated by this backend (approximately one third of the total history).

 This means we need to extract the history from the backend to have a truly stateless application.

-The backend has already a feature to configure a external PostgreSQL database a the storage layer.
+The backend already has a feature to configure an external PostgreSQL database as the storage layer.

 ## Start a database